 Why is Hospital Pharmacy Inventory Management Important?

-Maintaining an efficient hospital pharmacy inventory management system allows the hospital, first and foremost, to deliver optimal patient care and safety.
+Maintaining an efficient hospital pharmacy inventory management system is important because it allows the hospital, first and foremost, to deliver optimal patient care and safety.
 This is the driving force in creating and implementing any system.

-In addition, an effective inventory management system helps manage costs and addresses the financial needs of your hospital.
+An effective hospital pharmacy inventory management system helps manage costs and addresses the financial needs of your hospital.
 It identifies opportunities to minimize carrying costs, enhance bid compliance, minimize stock outs, reduce shrinkage, and decrease obsolete inventory.
 All of this comes together to ensure that your hospital maintains compliance and adheres to regulatory requirements in order to continue providing excellent patient care.

 Common Challenges Hospitals Face with Inventory Management

 When there is a drug shortage, it can be a struggle to ensure that you have enough medication for your patients while also considering your hospital’s capital.

 It can be difficult to maintain adequate supplies of expensive drugs while minimizing an overstock.

 Specialty drugs often create an additional workload with extra paperwork and payments as well as time spent managing deliveries.